AndrewISCH/vibecoded_pacman/README.md

 # Pac-Man Game

-A classic Pac-Man game built with HTML5 Canvas, CSS, and JavaScript.
+A classic Pac-Man game built with HTML5 Canvas, CSS, and JavaScript, with assistance from Grok 3 by xAI.
 This project features an authentic look with a blue maze, yellow Pac-Man, red ghosts, and white dots, all controllable via keyboard inputs.
 Deployed on GitHub Pages, it’s a lightweight, efficient recreation of the arcade legend.

 ## Description